gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 _(enabled by default)_

-This admission controller reacts on `DELETE` operations for `Shoot`s.
+This admission controller reacts on `UPDATE` and `DELETE` operations for `Shoot`s.
+It validates certain configuration values in the specification that are specific to `ManagedSeed`s (e.g. the nginx-addon of the Shoot has to be disabled, the Shoot VPA has to be enabled).
 It rejects the deletion if the `Shoot` is referred to by a `ManagedSeed`.

 ## `ManagedSeedValidator`